Login

 The Cordale Print Works were situated within the tight meandering curve of the River Leven. to get to it, go to either end of Cordale Avenue where it is in sight of the river and walk along the towpath.
 While the tarred surface of the towpath takes a short cut past this promontory, a muddy track can take you all the way around.

-All the buildings were demolished years ago,with one exception.
+All the buildings were demolished years ago,with one exception, the electrical building which served it, but which was outwith the works.
 Unlike the Dalquhurn Works a short distance downstream, this one was pretty much constrained by the form of the river.

 There is a route along the tow path that still circuits the meander of the river.
-(The cycle / walk path takes a short cut past this site).
-You will come to a modern workshop / storage compound.
-Prominent is a squat brick tower.
+The towpath is tarred for all of its length - except for this loop (and that at Dalquhirn), but you can walk right around it if you don't mind a rough and often muddy track.
+The cycle / walk path takes a short cut past this site.
+From both upstream and downstream. you will first come to a modern workshop / storage compound (opposite ends of the same place).
+Prominent next to it on the southern / downstream side is a squat brick tower.
 Judging from the map this was either outwith the works or right on the side - the right / east side of the works.
 Look at the map again.
 It appears that this modern compound is situated in or next to the clear area which was perhaps a bleach field.

 Coming through the works was a lade which appears to go underground for some distance as a pipe.
-It splits in two.
-This is the larger outlet.
-There is a smaller one very slightly upstream.
-On the map they appear as "V" shaped indentations which were later bridged over.
+It splits in two as can be seen in the maps above.

-This is the outlet of the larger of the two.
+This is the larger of the two outflows.

 The approach to the tower.

 The tower appears to have housed some heavy electrical gear.
 It has several corbelled brick piers internally on one side with a bottom channel.
-This purpose is supported by Lairich Rig writing on Geograph.org and the remnants of isolation connectors on the west wall.
+This impression of its purpose is supported by Lairich Rig writing on Geograph.org and the remnants of isolation connectors on the west wall.
+Someone has decided to relax here.

 The upper floor is concrete supported by universal steel joists.
 The hole in the slab is for the stairs or ladder.